 Transport To and From Chitose Airport

 Currently trains between Chitose Airport and Hirafu (Niseko) are operating.
 There are some COVID restrictions such as spacing (resulting in less people on each service) and masks being recommended.
 There has also been changes to service timetables so please check with JR vial the weblink below.

 Bus services are running and schedules for the 2022-23 season have now been released.
 Please check with your preferred bus operator on specifics.

 Train Operations – http://www2.jrhokkaido.co.jp/global/index.html

 Access to the Mountain, Ski Lifts and Ski Runs

-Ski lift services for the 2020-21 season have now concluded.
+Ski lift services for the 2022-23 season will be running as normal.

 Restaurants and Bars in Hirafu (Niseko)